 How can YOU lift up a child’s voice?

 Find out how you can become a CASA.

-Your donation will help train and enable more volunteers, so every foster child in Coweta, Heard and Meriwether counties has their own CASA.
+Your donation will help train and enable more volunteers, so every child experiencing foster care in Coweta, Heard and Meriwether counties has their own CASA.